Product Name: OmniMind

 The issue with 2 capsules is that they contain 150 mg of caffeine, which means you don’t really want to drink another cup of coffee that morning.

-But I love drinking coffee!
+But we love drinking coffee!

 OmniMind formula is non-GMO, vegetarian-friendly, it contains no artificial colors or flavors, and it is gluten-free.